SapphireMC/Sapphire/CONTRIBUTING.md

 ## Understanding Patches

-Sapphire is mostly patches and extensions to Purpur.
+Sapphire is mostly patches and extensions to Pufferfish.
 These patches/extensions are split into different directories which target certain parts of the code.
 These directories are:

-- `Sapphire-API` - Modifications to `Purpur-API`;
+- `Sapphire-API` - Modifications to `Pufferfish-API`;
-- `Sapphire-Server` - Modifications to `Purpur-Server`.
+- `Sapphire-Server` - Modifications to `Pufferfish-Server`.

 Because the entire structure is based on patches and git, a basic understanding of how to use git is required.
 A basic tutorial can be found here: